Explore

 People who added this item 2883 Average listal rating (1853 ratings) 7.4 IMDB Rating 8

 The spy theme was never really one of my favorite genres.
-Therefore I avoided the first Bourne flick when it came out in theaters.
-However, when I did catch it on TV, I was surprised & impressed by it's ability to both keep me intrigued and "thrilled".
+Therefore, I avoided the first Bourne flick when it came out in theaters.
+However, when I did catch it on TV, I was surprised and impressed by its ability to both keep me intrigued and "thrilled".
 I rented the second, which I liked even better and it resulted in me making the effort of seeing the third in theaters.
 After the Ultimatum, the Bourne Trilogy became for me one those extremely rare trilogies where each successive movie actually was consistently better than the one that preceded it.
 I can't get away from looking at this movie as part of it's collective whole, with the Ultimatum acting as an intelligent bad-ass ending to an intelligent bad-ass series.

 At the outset of the first western movies, the cowboy characters had been categorized between two basic types: Those who wore the white hats, and those who wore the black ones.